 Think that Japanese culture is all about Zen quiet and peaceful contemplation?
 You might be surprised to know that's only one part of the picture.
-One of the most famous ways that Japanese people cast off inhibition, let off steam and have a roaring good time is matsuri--the religious festivals that end in rowdy celebrations.
+One of the most famous ways that Japanese people cast off inhibition, let off steam and have a roaring good time is matsuri—the religious festivals that end in rowdy celebrations.

 While they occur throughout the year, the most famous matsuri happen in the humid summer months, and were traditionally organized to appease gods to resolve or ward off summer-time threats like epidemics, pests and typhoons.
 The Gion Matsuri, Kyoto's biggest festival, has been held since the year 869, started in response to an epidemic that was ravaging the city.

 The ultimate appeal in our opinion though is the amazing street food of matsuri.
 Sold by vendors at various stalls, the mix of savory and sweet foods creates an intoxicating aroma.
 Here are some of our favorites matsuri snacks:

 These delicious savory dumplings are made with a flour flavored with dashi and in a special pan (available here).
 Filled with piping hot pieces of octopus they are topped with an umami-delicious sauce.

 Ready to satisfy your sweet tooth?
 Taiyaki will do just that.
 These cakes are shaped after tai, (Japanese red sea bream) a fish that symbolizes good luck and are filled with anko (sweet red bean paste), or custard.
 With our Taiyaki pan, and organic anko paste you can easily create this sweet afternoon snack at home!

 Other classic offerings include yakisoba (noodles made with worcestershire sauce), grilled corn and squid, cotton candy and kakigori (shaved ice).